mey1k/GetROIBrightness/README.md

 ## Acknowledgments

-* Do you want to know how to get average Brightness in pixel data
+* Do you want to know how to get average Brightness in pixel data?